 Look for pear psylla adults on the first nice sunny day of spring before bud break.
 They can also be monitored using yellow sticky traps.
 The summer treatment threshold for pear psylla is one psylla nymph/three leaves.

 Start with oil sprays in early spring, which deter egg laying.
 Then beginning at bud break use insecticides with good-excellent efficacy against pear psylla.
 Focus on early season management to keep psylla from becoming a season-long problem.
 Pyrethroids (Asana, Brigade, Danitol, Warrior) are good choices early unless resistance is suspected.
-Esteem, an IGR, has to be applied at white bud stage then again at petal fall.
+Esteem, an IGR, has to be applied at the white bud stage then again at petal fall.
 14-days after petal fall, Agri-Mek plus oil should give season-long control.
 Neonics (Admire, Actara, Clutch, Assail), Proclaim, and Portal require two or more applications for adequate control.
-Centaur and Movento when applied at the correct timing (nymph hatch) give good control of psylla.
+Centaur and Movento, when applied at the correct timing (nymph hatch), give good control of psylla.
 Neem compounds ( Aza-Direct and Ecozin 3% EC) require multiple applications to suppress pear psylla.
 And Surround is effective to deter egg laying by adults and nymph feeding, but multiple applications and complete coverage are necessary.

 Pear psylla has become quite resistant to conventional insecticides (pyrethroids).
 Difficulty controlling psylla with these indicates you have a resistance issue, and you need to try some of the newer chemistries/registrations.
 Be sure to rotate active ingredients to prevent/delay resistance development.
 Oil and Surround are good applications too because resistance won’t develop.

 Avoid excessive, succulent shoot growth by cutting back on pruning and nitrogen fertilization.
 Prune after bloom if possible.
 Summer prune to remove water sprouts.